Online Bachelor of Science in Engineering in Electrical Engineering

 Electrical engineers design, develop and test electrical equipment and systems.
 This means their work ranges from managing the largest power grids to designing the smallest electrical components in your cell phone.
 A few examples include creating algorithms to better process digital signals, working on antennas, designing circuits systems, developing transistors and more.
 As the world becomes increasingly digital and electronic, electrical engineers are needed in a variety of fields including:

-How long does it take to get an electrical engineering degree and what courses will I take?
+How long does it take to get an online electrical engineering degree and what courses will I take?

 If you’re a full-time student, you can earn your online electrical engineering degree in four years, though the actual time you spend may vary based on your circumstances.
 In general, during the first two years of study, you’ll develop a foundation in the essential principles of engineering and electricity.
 Over the next two years, you may specialize in specific electrical engineering subfields.
-The program concludes with a two-semester design lab, during which you work with your peers to create an original project.

 FSE 100: Introduction to Engineering